Binary Passage Retrieval (Learning-to-Hash)

 The name “binary passage retrieval” implies text passages, but the technique used is not in any way specific to text-based media.

 Can BPR be used with custom vectors or only with Weaviate modules?

 BPR support will be provided for all uses-cases including your own vectors from your custom modules outside of Weaviate.
-However, in this case, it is your responsibility to make sure that the model provides vectors which can be hashed without too much accuracy loss.
+However, in this case, it is in your responsibility to make sure that the model provides vectors which can be hashed without too much accuracy loss.
 Typically this is done by including the binary loss as part of the loss function during the training process.

 Can I use a non-BPR-specific model in BPR mode?